 Maya Miro Johnson (b.
 2001) is an emerging conductor-composer who made her professional debut in February 2019 with a commission from The Saint Paul Chamber Orchestra, premiered by that orchestra and Tito Muñoz.

-Maya currently studies conducting with Conner Gray Covington, composition with Devin Maxwell, violin with Yuki MacQueen, and will begin studies at the Curtis Institute of Music in Fall 2019.
+Maya currently holds the 2019/20 Tureck Bach Research Institute Fellowship at the Curtis Institute of Music and previously studied conducting with Conner Gray Covington, composition with Devin Maxwell, and violin with Yuki MacQueen.
 Maya is grateful to all her mentors, including Marin Alsop, Nico Muhly, Andrew Norman, Kristin Kuster, Simon Holt, and Missy Mazzoli.

 In her ever-dwindling spare time, Maya enjoys film noir, poetry, philosophy, and dance.
 She is the proud owner of an enormous black cat named Felix.